OliviaWYQ/front-end-notes/XCode.md

     4. Select Accessibility Inspector -> Inspection -> Enable Point to Inspect.

-    5. Then It can read the content inside the simulator
+    5. Then it can read the content inside the simulator